I. J. Good: Bletchley Park

 On 27 May 1941, having just obtained his doctorate at Cambridge, Good walked into Hut 8, Bletchley's facility for breaking German naval ciphers, for his first shift.
 This was the day that Britain's Royal Navy destroyed the German battleship Bismarck after it had sunk the Royal Navy's HMS Hood.
 Bletchley had contributed to Bismarck's destruction by discovering, through wireless-traffic analysis, that the German flagship was sailing for Brest, France, rather than Wilhelmshaven, from which she had set out.

 Hut 8 had not, however, been able to decrypt on a current basis the 22 German Naval Enigma messages that had been sent to Bismarck.
 The German Navy's Enigma cyphers were considerably more secure than those of the German Army or Air Force, which had been well penetrated by 1940.
 Naval messages were taking three to seven days to decrypt, which usually made them operationally useless for the British.
 This was about to change, however, with Good's help.

 Good served with Turing for nearly two years.
 Subsequently, he worked with Donald Michie in Max Newman's group on the Fish ciphers, leading to the development of the Colossus computer.

 Good was a member of the Bletchley Chess Club which defeated the Oxford University Chess Club 8–4 in a twelve-board team match held on 2 December 1944.
-Good played fourth board for Bletchley Park, with C.H.O'D. Alexander, Harry Golombek and James Macrae Aitken in the top three spots.
+Good played fourth board for Bletchley Park, with Conel Hugh O'Donel Alexander, Harry Golombek and James Macrae Aitken in the top three spots.
 He won his game against Sir Robert Robinson.

 Postwar work

-In 1947 Newman invited Good to join him and Turing at Manchester University.
-There for three years Good lectured in mathematics and researched computers, including the Manchester Mark 1.
+In 1947, Newman invited Good to join him and Turing at Manchester University.
+There, for three years, Good lectured in mathematics and researched computers, including the Manchester Mark 1.

-In 1948 Good was recruited by the Government Communications Headquarters (GCHQ), successor to Bletchley Park.
+In 1948, Good was recruited back to the Government Communications Headquarters (GCHQ).
 He remained there until 1959, while also taking up a brief associate professorship at Princeton University and a short consultancy with IBM.

 From 1959 until he moved to the US in 1967, Good held government-funded positions and from 1964 a senior research fellowship at Trinity College, Oxford, and the Atlas Computer Laboratory, where he continued his interests in computing, statistics and chess.
 He later left Oxford, declaring it "a little stiff".

 United States

-In 1967 Good moved to the United States, where he was appointed a research professor of statistics at Virginia Polytechnic Institute and State University.
-In 1969 he was appointed a University Distinguished Professor at Virginia Tech, and in 1994 Emeritus University Distinguished Professor.
+In 1967, Good moved to the United States, where he was appointed a research professor of statistics at Virginia Polytechnic Institute and State University.
+In 1969, he was appointed a University Distinguished Professor at Virginia Tech, and in 1994 Emeritus University Distinguished Professor.

-In 1973 he was elected as a Fellow of the American Statistical Association.
+In 1973, he was elected as a Fellow of the American Statistical Association.

 He later said about his arrival in Virginia (from Britain) in 1967 to start teaching at VPI, where he taught from 1967 to 1994: